 Avails files

-Ancillary files (any other files)
+Ancillary files (any other files).
+Images are Ancillary files.

 All files could be delivered in a single manifest or they could be spread across multiple manifests.
 It is reasonable to have one of files in one manifest and another set in another manifest.
 One should consider timing, including updates, when deciding how files should be grouped.
 Using the New Package Model described below (a new FileManifest for each drop), this is less critical.
 However, if the Single Package Model is used, the initial choice of grouping must be maintained for updates.